icpm-kth/uqsa/README.md

 **Output** of function ´import_from_SBtab´:
 * an R variable with information from the SBtab spreadsheets

-By running function ´ímport_from_SBtab´, a ´.vf´ is created in the same folder given as input to the function (´SBtabDir´).
+By running function ´ímport_from_SBtab´, two files are created in the same folder given as input to the function (´SBtabDir´):
+* ´model_name.vf´ - SBtab converted into vfgen
+* ´model_name.R´ - file containing the **vector field** and the **jacobian** of the ODE model described by the SBtab file

 Example
 ´sbtab_var <- import_from_SBtab(SBtabDir)´